-In the US, transferring from a two-year program to a four-year program has become an increasingly important route towards a bachelor's degree.
+In the United States, transferring from a two-year program to a four-year program has become an increasingly important route toward a bachelor's degree.
 However, the pathway has an extremely high attrition rate.
-Utilizing two recent institutional reforms in the University System of Georgia, I show that allowing community colleges to offer bachelor's degrees and consolidating institutions increase two-year students’ bachelor's degree attainment by around 3 percentage points, which represents a 20% improvement.
-Both reforms increased two-to-four transfer rate, and institutional consolidations also increased bachelor's degree attainment, conditional on transferring.
+Utilizing two recent institutional reforms in the University System of Georgia, I show that allowing community colleges to offer bachelor's degrees and consolidating institutions increase two-year students’ bachelor's degree attainment by around 3 percentage points, which represents a 20 percent improvement.
+Both reforms increased two-to-four transfer rates, and institutional consolidations also increased bachelor's degree attainment, conditional on transferring.
 Moreover, I find evidence that reduced loss of credits during transfer is the driving force of the improvements.
-In particular, the reforms reduced credits lost during transfer by around 36%.
+In particular, the reforms reduced credits lost during transfer by around 36 percent.